Roachkinq21/Roachkinq21/README.md

 ## Hi there, I'm Roach 👋

 I'm a **Game Developer** and **Web App Developer** with a passion for building immersive experiences and practical applications.
-I'm currently pursuing a Bachelor's in Information Technology while working part-time in the industry.
+I'm currently an alumnus with a bachelor's degree in Computer Science and Technology.

 ---